“Food Service Safety Comprehensive Sample Exam I"

 Chapter 5-5

-50. Common opportunities for time-temperature abuse throughout the flow of food include
+50. Common opportunities for time-temperature abuse throughout the flow

 A. Not cooking food to its required minimum internal temperature.